 Keep in mind that supplements ‘fill in the nutritional gaps’ in a well-rounded diet, nothing more.
 Supplements help us reach the daily nutritional needs that are tough to meet with food alone.
 For example, Vitamin D is not found in many whole foods, so taking a supplement for the same can be helpful.
 Supplements are one piece of the puzzle in helping us prevent illnesses, although exercising and eating right are also just as crucial.

-2. Notion: Supplements can make up for your diet’s flaws.
+- Notion: Dietary supplements can make up for your diet’s flaws.

 The actual fact is that you still need to have a well-rounded diet.